OWASP/www-chapter-hawaii/index.md

 #### Call For Speakers

-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP London Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:
+Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Hawai'i Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:

-`owasphawaii (at) owasp.org`
+`jason.sewell (at) owasp.org`